Richrocksmy/bouncybouncy/README.md

 SASS

-Sometimes the browser needs a refresh on start to display...dunno why
+Sometimes the browser needs a refresh on start to display...dunno why - maybe caused by the watcher, remove this from the gulp task

+Change canvas colour

+Clear animation when offscreen - does canvas do this automatically?